3D Modeling Guide: Software, Techniques and Uses

 3D modeling involves several challenges that can affect the final output.
 Key issues include managing complexity, balancing realism with style, and navigating ethical concerns.

-Complexity and Resource Management
+Complexity and file management

 Creating detailed 3D models often requires significant computational power and memory.
 High-resolution textures and complex geometry increase the demand for resources.